tendermint/go-amino/README.md

 	* In C++, classes.
 Unions are still useful (e.g. for performance) but not as widely used as classes.
 	* In Java, Java-interfaces and classes.
-	* In Golang, the replacement is Golang-interfaces and all (even primitive) types.
+	* In Go, the replacement is interfaces and all (even primitive) types.
 	* Javascript naturally lends itself well to oneof support, as it only has a few native types including the ubiquitous Object type.